Can You Cure Vaginal Infections With Food?

 You have bacterial vaginosis again, for what seems like the hundredth time this year.
 You've done all the things you're supposed to — including use condoms, take probiotics, and stick to mild soaps — but it's back.
 You'll try anything at this point.

 If you do some light googling, you'll find that some people claim to have cured their bacterial vaginosis with their diet.
 But is that legit?
 "There is very limited data about diet, so we can't say absolutely one way or the other," says Caroline Mitchell, MD, director of the vulvovaginal disorders program at Mass General Hospital.
-Ahead, she explains how exactly your diet could influence your vaginal health — for better or for worse.
+Ahead, she explains how exactly your diet could influence your vaginal health, from BV to yeast infections and more — for better or for worse.

 Advertisement